 I complained to the sealer manufacturer and they sent me three different ones to test.
 I applied the products about a month ago, and I’ll know more by the end of the summer.
-I shot a video that’s on my AsktheBuilder YouTube channel that shows me applying these deck stains.
+I shot a video (see below) that’s also on my opens in a new windowAsktheBuilder YouTube channel that shows me applying these deck stains.

 You need to clean all wood surfaces before you apply and deck stain or sealer.
 This cleaning process is meant to get rid of all dirt, weathered sealers or stains, and any damaged wood fibers that may be barely hanging on at the surface.

 Many people promote the use of pressure washers when cleaning a wood deck.
 If you use too much pressure, the wrong tip on the cleaning wand, and/or hold the tool too close to the wood, you can cause serious damage to the wood.
 The enormous pressure easily erodes the soft spring wood that’s in between the darker bands of summer wood.
 To get the wood smooth again, you have to sand the deck.
 That’s a tremendous amount of work.

 I’ve found that cleaning the deck with opens in a new windowoxygen bleach is a less-aggressive method that works well.
 Don’t confuse opens in a new windowoxygen bleach with household chlorine bleach you might have in a white plastic jug in your home.
 Chlorine bleach takes the natural color out of wood, it’s highly toxic to all vegetation and trees around your deck, and it can accelerate the corrosion of any metal fasteners and structural connectors.